serenity-js/serenity-js/documentation/website/src/handbook/tutorials/the-trouble-with-test-scripts.md

   This helps to avoid duplicating the locators all over the test.
 - The low-level Protractor API calls, such as `element` or `element.all`, have been extracted and encapsulated within "task methods" such as `recordItemCalled(name)`, `completeItemCalled(name)` and `filterToShowActiveItemsOnly()` available on the `TodoList` page object instance.
-  Those methods not only encapsulate the interaction logic, but also offer a much more business-focused API.
+  Those methods not only encapsulate the interaction logic but also offer a much more business-focused API.
-- The `TodoList` page object also offers a way for us to retrieve the `textOfRecordedItems()`, which we use to perform the assertion.
+- Additionally, the `TodoList` page object also offers a way for us to retrieve the `textOfRecordedItems()`, which we use to perform the assertion.

 However, some issues are still outstanding:
 - Since opening the web browser doesn't, strictly speaking, belong to the responsibilities of the page object, the code doing it is still left in the test.